Swing Doors & Automatic Swing Doors

 Can you help with the maintenance of automatic and manual Swing Doors?

 Yes, we have packages in place to ensure you get the most out of the lifespan of your door or automatic door.
-Entrance Access Solutions recommends that you get your doors maintained once every six months.
-Within our maintenance package we come on-site and carry out a check of the full door and automation such as any consumable parts which may experience wear and tear from day-to-day operation of the door.
+Entrance Access Solutions recommends that you have your doors maintained once every six months.
+Within our maintenance package we come on-site and carry out a full check of the door and automation such as any consumable parts which may experience wear and tear from day-to-day operation of the door.
 For example, these types of doors swing on a bottom pivot, which can get worn.
-There are also top pivots that can get worn over time.
-There are a lot of movable parts that can, through time or through misuse, get damaged or start to malfunction.
-As such, we recommend visiting your premise and carrying out a full maintenance inspection every six months.
+Similarly, there are also top pivots that can get worn over time.
+There are a lot of movable parts and as such, we recommend visiting your premise and carrying out a full maintenance inspection every six months.
 After the inspection, we make recommendations in case of required repairs or suggested upgrades to the system.

 What materials do you use for Swing Doors?